tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Oct 04 2007

-Gerard Vandervort (a 43-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Gerard Vandervort (a 43-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Gerard Vandervort had extensive experience in preaching his views to theists.
 He was not afraid.
 As Gerard Vandervort entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Gerard Vandervort used scientific information to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Gerard Vandervort argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.